What is a pronoun?

 - There are several different types of pronoun:

-- Personal pronouns such as I, you, he, her and they, which are used to refer to you, the person you are talking to, or other people and things.
-They can be either subject pronouns (I, you, he and so on) or object pronouns (him, her, them, and so on).
+- Personal pronouns such as I, you, he, her and they, which are used to refer to yourself, the person you are talking to, or other people and things.
+They can be either subject pronouns (I, you, he and so on) or object pronouns (him, her, them and so on).

 - Possessive pronouns like mine and yours, which show who someone or something belongs to.